21 Things Grocery Stores Don’t Want You to Know

 Their sales cycle is predictable

 The sales you find in your weekly grocery store flyer are no accident.
 Items are put on sale at scheduled times based on seasons, holidays, and other annual benchmarks.
 “If a consumer is looking to stock up on vegan plant-based milk, they would want to wait until Earth Day in April when all things organic and vegan are marked down to $1.99 or less as opposed to $3.99 or higher,” says shopping expert Joy Hearn of Cards and Clips.
-Read about these smart ways to save at the grocery.

 Hold on to expired coupons